EdgarDorausch/flimey-core/README.md

 **A self hosted business and productivity board tool with organization management and runtime enabled structural modeling.**

+Also have a look at our 15 minutes [YouTube Playlist](https://youtube.com/playlist?list=PLoFJ1Ykl2Gmyvzp6vOjk95xiQkF0kWsek) explaining the basics of flimey and showing it in action.

 ## Release Notes

 *This project is work in progress.
 We still need some time to implement major features bevore going in a production release cycle.
 As of now, the latest somewhat stable beta versions are published occasionally via the ``release/latest`` branch.
 This will always create a new ``latest`` release in our Google Container Registry (which is private as of right now, on request we will set it to public for a limited time frame).
 Of course, the docker image can also be build by yourself.
 DO ABSOLUTELY NOT USE THOSE BUILDS IN PRODUCTION, THEY ARE JUST MEANT FOR TESTING.*